 Criminal groups and the corrupt may be the instigators, but the money-laundering ecosystem is enabled by a wide host of financial, legal and commercial professionals, whose services help to obscure illicit money, or who fail to question the provenance of their clients' funds.
 The challenge of effectively combatting the problem is intensified by the diversity of sectors and financial instruments utilized.
-The global estimate is that less than 1% of all proceeds of crime laundered into the economy are seized and/or frozen annually.
-Even the FATF, the custodians of the established AML architecture, have acknowledged its weaknesses, prompting a global rethinking of its one-size-fits-all approach.

-In the ecosystem of corruption and impunity in the Western Balkans, however, the AML regime's emphasis on exactitude and technical compliance rings particularly hollow.
+The global estimate is that less than 1% of all proceeds of crime laundered into the economy are seized and/or frozen annually.228 Even the FATF, the custodians of the established AML architecture, have acknowledged its weaknesses, prompting a global rethinking of its one-size-fits-all approach.229 on exactitude and technical compliance rings particularly hollow.
 Albania, Kosovo and North Macedonia's institutions have introduced national AML legislation and coordination mechanisms and have bolstered their financial intelligence capacity.
 Their considerable investments and effort in modifying legal frameworks, generating suspicious-transaction reports (STRs) and promoting other compliance measures in the formal financial sector - measures that have already demonstrated their inefficacy globally - have been rendered even more futile against the extensiveness of the informal sector, the weakness of regulatory bodies, and the prevailing levels of corruption and impunity in these countries.